korantu/fcore/README.md

  # Finding Core

- TODO:
- 1. Read all notes.
- 2. Load all notes in under 0.3 seconds.
- 3. Add notes.
+ make all centralized

  # Installing

+Create script `f`:

+  pipenv run python fcore.py script | source

    pipenv run python fcore.py alias > ~/.config/fish/conf.d/fcore.fish # other shells should be working similarly

  # Usage

      `fp` - Find Project - looks in all notes and project names to zoom into the needed one.
 Then cd's there.
      `fn` - Find Note - looks through all notes and copies the selected one to the clipboard.
      `fo` - Find and Open - shows openable notes and opens them.
      `an` - Add Note - add note.

   When searching, `@` means from current project.